Talcum Powder and Ovarian Cancer Lawsuit

 February 2020: $750 Million Plaintiff Verdict

-A jury in New Jersey’s state court ordered J&J to pay $750 million to four plaintiffs who developed mesothelioma after using the company's talc-based baby powder.
+A jury in New Jersey’s state court ordered J&J to pay $750 million to four plaintiffs who developed mesothelioma after using the company's talc-based powder product.
 In June 2020, Judge Viscomi reduced the punitive damages to $186 and said that “J&J’s conduct here was reprehensible.”

 April 2020: Talcum Powder MDL Judge Allows Plaintiffs’ Expert Witnesses